 The Slovenian Social Science Conference is a conference with international participation, organized by SASS since 2009.
 Every year the event attracts distinguished international and domestic guests, internationally renowned social scientists and many young researchers at the beginning of their careers.
 The share of foreign guests is increasing from year to year.
 Quality papers after the conference are published in scientific monographs as independent chapters or in thematic issues of international scientific journals.

-Slovenian National Committee of the UNESCO Management of Social Transformations Program (MOST),
+Slovenian National Committee of the UNESCO Management of Social Transformations Program,

 School of Advanced Social Studies, Nova Gorica, Slovenia

-in cooperation with Slovenian Social Science Association and ISA Junior Sociologists Network cordially invite you to submit paper proposals for the
+in cooperation with the Slovenian Social Science Association and ISA Junior Sociologists Network

 SSSC conference 2019